emqx/eip/active/0045-mqtt-client-liveness-events.md

 N / L
 ```

+For example, `N = 1,000,000` and `L = 30s` gives a maximum periodic rate of
+approximately `33,333` logical events per second.

 The actual rate may be lower because the report waits for the next Keep Alive
 evaluation and its gap may approach `G = L + C`.
 Initial connection,
 Keep Alive update, and terminal offline records are lifecycle/configuration
 events and are not included in this periodic estimate.

-When liveness is enabled for a connection, EMQX runs the `client.liveness`
+When liveness is enabled for a connection, the channel evaluates the reporting
-hook and exposes the `$events/client/liveness` Rule Engine event independently
+schedule, assigns sequence values, and runs the `client.liveness` hook
-of whether any Rule Engine rule or Action is currently configured.
-The target
+independently of whether a Rule Engine rule or Action is configured.
+The Rule
-deployment must validate the full Rule Engine and output Adapter throughput
-for the rules it later enables.
+Engine exposes that hook as `$events/client/liveness`; skipping event-column
+materialization when no rule matches is an Adapter optimization and does not
+change the connection-level schedule or ordering contract.

 > Note: `client.liveness` is triggered from the connection/Keep Alive path.
 > Rule Engine actions should preferably use asynchronous buffered delivery so